DevVivan/odin-project/javascript.md

 #### Array.prototype.map()

 The `map()` method can be to *do something* to every item in an array and then create a new array with the changed items.
+Essentially, it is used to iterate over an array and manipulate or change the items.

 ```javascript
 const array1 = [1, 4, 9, 16];